sztamas/tetris/README.md

 Also note that the event are high level ie. we don't handle left-arrow keydown we handle a higher level :move-left event.
 This means that changing keybindings is trivial, but also that if we wanted to support a mouse (or gestures) all we have to do is make sure that a mouse listener will put a :move-left event in our event-channel.
 The rest of the code stays the same.

-As another example the speed at which the falling piece falls is implemented by a `tick channel` that puts `:tick` events on a channel at high speed.
-The `tick channel` is throttled then by a generic `throttle channel`  based on the current level reached in the game.
+As another example the speed at which the falling piece falls is implemented by a ticker that puts `:tick` events on a channel at high speed.
+The `tick channel` is throttled then by a generic `channel throttler` that throttles based on the current level reached in the game.